slavahatnuke/kendo-ui-chart-axis-issues/README.md

 # Kendo UI Chart Axis Issues

-This is simple example that shows KendoUI charts issues with dates `< 1970`
+This is simple example that shows KendoUI charts issues with dates `< 1970`.
+The axis of the graph is in the center of chart and passes through the name/title of the axis and it looks so so :)

 ![Screenshot](./screen.png)